Gopal1252/twit/README.md

-# twit - a git clone
+# twit - A minimal git implementation in java for learning purposes

 ## Add a shell script
 Add a shell script to execute the jar file